 The below canteen was submitted by Bill Reagen.
 It appears to be a similar type of canteen to the one pictured in the photo of a dead Confederate which was taken at the Alsop farm near Spotsylvania Court House.
 Notice the butt seam where the two halves are put together.
 This is the main feature common to both canteens.
 The Spotsylvania canteen exhibits different sling keepers (only one is visible)and the spout appears to be longer.

 The stopper and jack chain shown on the below canteen may be replacements since no hole is provided in the sling keeper for the chain attachment.
 It also may never have had one.
 The strap keepers also appear to be placed slightly different than on standard US canteens.
 The spout, although pewter, is also slightly different than the more or less standard US canteen pewter spout.

-M-1858 SMOOTH-SIDE CANTEEN: The cover on this canteen is probably a post war cover.
+M-1858 SMOOTH-SIDE CANTEEN: The cover on this canteen could give a hint that it's owner was in the 20th corps, 2nd division.
 It is very interesting and gives a clue to the owners regiment.
 In the center of the star on the blue side one can make out Company H. On the tan side 144 is seen.
 Each side is different colored material.
 The stopper is secured with a jack chain, the spout is unmarked pewter and the strap is a piece of raw hide.

 3rd Vermont Canteen: Here is a smooth-side canteen with a rubber fabric strap identified to to a soldier in the 3rd Vermont Infantry .
 The picture came off of e-bay so I couldn't examine the strap closely.
 I have seen three of these type straps and all have the pants adjuster type buckel with the little prongs to adjust the strap length.